boofiboi/FiveM-Discord-Presence/README.md

 # **FiveM Discord Rich Presence**

 ## The first iteration of a fully customizable, open source script to create a custom, high effort rich presence for your server.
+The script itself is not framework dependent, but without a framework most styles currently included don't work.

 # Installation